Last Updated on August 6, 2022

 I stayed at the Ibis Bay Beach Resort while in Key West.
 In terms of beaches, it felt very much like a man-made beach, but don’t get me wrong, it was absolutely perfect for what I wanted!
 I was lucky enough to even get an upgrade to a beachfront room as it was my birthday, so I could see the beach and the water right from my room!

 Each room had a bit of a patio area with tables and chairs, but the main beach area had sun loungers that were available for all guests to use.

 My favourite part was the hammock, although I’m not sure if these were just meant for the use of the guests in the rooms nearby.
 They were quite close to the room doors so I think I’d have felt a little weird if a stranger was hanging out that close to my room!
 Other hammocks were definitely more ‘public’ around the property though.

 The hotel also offered water sport rentals and tours, including glass bottom kayaks and LED paddle boards for night tours!

 Other Key West Hotels on the Beach

 Something I learnt quite quickly about Key West, is that there aren’t too many budget hotels, especially budget beachfront hotels.
 Ibis Bay Beach Resort was definitely more at the budget end of the scale, however there are more luxury options (think $250 a night MORE than the Ibis Bay) if you are looking for Key West hotels on the beach.
 A couple of examples are The Reach and the Casa Marina.
-These are both Hilton properties that have decent sized private beaches.
+These are both Hilton properties that have private beaches.